opendatalab-de/blog/_posts/2013/2013-11-25-android-p2p-nfc.md

 #### EnableReaderMode

 There are basically two things you have to do to be able to establish an bidirectional NFC connection.
-First, configure the host-based card emulation mode like described in one of my previous blog posts.
+Firstly, configure the host-based card emulation mode like described in [one of my previous blog posts](/hack/2013/11/07/android-host-card-emulation-with-acr122).
-Second, create an Activity that will [enable the new Reader-Mode in Android 4.4](http://developer.android.com/reference/android/nfc/NfcAdapter.html#enableReaderMode%28android.app.Activity,%20android.nfc.NfcAdapter.ReaderCallback,%20int,%20android.os.Bundle%29) and create a reader callback that will handle the discovered tag as an IsoDep tag.
+Secondly, create an Activity that will [enable the new Reader-Mode in Android 4.4](http://developer.android.com/reference/android/nfc/NfcAdapter.html#enableReaderMode%28android.app.Activity,%20android.nfc.NfcAdapter.ReaderCallback,%20int,%20android.os.Bundle%29) and create a reader callback that will handle the discovered tag as an IsoDep tag.

 The code is really simple.
 For a full example, please have a look at the [github project](https://github.com/grundid/host-card-emulation-sample).